Dancas93/SSRF-Scanner/README.md

 # SSRF-Scanner

 SSRF(Server-side request forgery) is a trending vulnerability identified in most web applications in which attackers can cause server-side applications to make HTTP requests to arbitrary domains or subdomains.
 SSRF-Scanner tool is an automated tool that can find the potential SSRF issues actually from a Infrastructure prospective.
 SSRF-Scanner helps you detect potential SSRF headers and validates the finding it by making a HTTP request back to your server.
+Actually it support only headers attack but in the next release will be implemented also a logic (parameters/form) attack.

 **Installation**